cisco-ce/roomos.cisco.com/doc/MTR/WebexMeetings.md

 # Join Webex meetings

-If the device is also registered to Control Hub, you can join Webex meetings.
-When a scheduled Outlook meeting includes video devices, a green **Join** button appears on the devices right before the meeting begins.
+When a scheduled meeting includes a Cisco device, a green **Join** button appears on the home screen right before the meeting begins.

 <img src="/doc/images/MTR/JoinWebex.png" style="width: 600px" />

-## How to join
+## Prerequisites

-1. Enable third party join on MTR settings by following this [link](https://learn.microsoft.com/en-us/microsoftteams/rooms/third-party-join)
+1. Enable third party join on MTR settings by following this [link](https://learn.microsoft.com/en-us/microsoftteams/rooms/third-party-join).
-2. Register your device to Control Hub
+2. Register your device to Control Hub.

+The Webex meeting is the Webex optimized experience.
+When skipping the Control Hub activation, you will only get the guest join experience.

+## How to schedule

-3. Invite the resource account to the Webex meeting by adding the resource account's email as an attendee or forwarding the meeting to it.
+Invite the resource account to the Webex meeting by adding the resource account's email as an attendee or forwarding the meeting to it.
 The resource account is the account the Teams Rooms device logs into and is what users invite to book the Teams Room.
 Read more about it [here](https://learn.microsoft.com/en-us/microsoftteams/rooms/create-resource-account).

-The Webex meeting is the Webex optimized experience.
-When skipping the Control Hub activation, you will only get the guest join experience.

 ## During the meeting